genomicsITER/monkeypox/README.md

 <a name="Bioinformatic pipelines"></a>
 ## Bioinformatic pipelines ##

-The following diagram represents a full pipeline used to derive the consensus FASTA sequence of Monkeypox virus using and combining short- and long-reads technologies (Illumina and Nanopore, respectively).
+The following diagram (Fig. 2) represents a full pipeline used to derive the consensus FASTA sequence of Monkeypox virus using and combining short- and long-reads technologies (Illumina and Nanopore, respectively).

 In the upper part of the diagram you will find a typical pipeline to process short-reads, from the basecalling to the final consensus FASTA sequence, and downstream analysis such as the phylogenetic inference.